Yamato Colony, California

 At the beginning of World War II, in anticipation of internment, most of the residents of Yamato and two other colonies established by Abiko, Cressey, and Cortez, formed a corporation headed by a European-American to hold their property.
 As a result, the Japanese residents of Yamato were able to reclaim their property after the war.
-The two cooperatives were re-united in 1956 as the Livingston Farmer's Association.
+The two cooperatives were reunited in 1956 as the Livingston Farmer's Association.
 The members of the association began replacing peach trees and grape vines with almond trees, and by 1976 the majority of the acreage held by members of the association was in almonds.
 As of 2004, 57 of the 65 members of the association were Nisei.

 Most of the original area of the colony is now part of the city of Livingston.
 Yamato Colony Elementary, operated by the Livingston Union School District, was opened in 1990.